EOP-OMB/payment-accuracy/website/pages/programs/va-beneficiary-travel.md

     Underpayments_Amount: '0.47'
 - Actions_Taken:
   - Action_Taken: Planned
+    Action_Type: Automation
+    Completion_Date: FY2024
+    Description_Action_Taken: Actions planned regarding automation include continuing to implement new software that will provide a customized and enhanced tool to streamline claims, automate eligibility determinations, payment processing, detection and prevention of improper payments, and enhance reporting and auditing capabilities.
+Additionally, VA will continue with the post-implementation modernization of the beneficiary travel claims processing software and other systems.
+In addition, VA will continue planning for the Electronic Claims Adjudication Management System for invoice payment processing nationwide, which is expected to improve the timeliness and accuracy of ambulance claims processing.
+These actions are designed to address overpayments and underpayments attributed to failure to access data/information, technically improper payments attributed to statutory requirements of program not met, and unknown payments attributed to being unable to determine whether proper or improper.
+Automation was the best mitigation strategy because improper and unknown payments resulted from manual processes and human error.
+    Mitigation_Strategy: app1_1
+  - Action_Taken: Planned
     Action_Type: Change Process
     Completion_Date: FY2024
     Description_Action_Taken: Actions planned regarding change process include the